-The three clinical commissioning groups (CCGs) in Leicester, Leicestershire and Rutland (LLR) have agreed proposals to appoint a joint accountable officer and management team.
+Leicester, Leicestershire and Rutland CCGs agree proposals for a joint accountable officer

 The decision – made at yesterday’s governing body meetings of Leicester City, West Leicestershire and East Leicestershire and Rutland CCGs – represents an important milestone in the evolution of collaborative working across the combined area of more than 1.1million patients.